Department of Finance

 FIN 4953.
 Special Studies in Finance.
 (3-0) 3 Credit Hours.

+Prerequisite: MGT 3003.
 An organized course offering the opportunity for specialized study not normally or not often available as part of the regular course offerings.
 Special Studies may be repeated for credit when the topics vary, but not more than 6 semester credit hours, regardless of discipline, will apply to a bachelor’s degree.
-Differential Tuition: $126.
+This course has Differential Tuition.

 Real Estate (RFD) Courses